 Is there live COVID-19 virus in the vaccine?

 None of the COVID-19 vaccines under development use the live virus that cause COVID-19.
-Similar to other vaccinations, people can experience normal side effects, such as fever and body aches, but it is a sign their body is building immunity.

 If I had COVID-19, do I still need the vaccine?